poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ![cathow](/img/cathow.jpg)

 Luckily, compilers add debug information along with the optimized assembly instruction on the output binary.
-Debug information contains information related to mapping the assembly code to high-level language.
+Debug information contains information related to the mapping of assembly code to high-level language.
 For Linux binaries, debug information is usually encoded in the DWARF format.

 > DWARF is a debugging file format used by many compilers and debuggers to support source level debugging.
 It addresses the requirements of a number of procedural languages, such as C, C++, and Fortran, and is designed to be extensible to other languages.
 DWARF is architecture independent and applicable to any processor or operating system.
 It is widely used on Unix, Linux and other operating systems, as well as in stand-alone environments. source: http://www.dwarfstd.org/

 DWARF format can be parsed using objdump tool.

-The below command will output all the addresses of the instruction mapped to the line number and file name.
+The below command will output all the addresses of the instruction and it's mapping to the line number and file name.

 ```shell
 objdump --dwarf=decodedline ./sample